-A change of name deed is a formal statement to prove that your name has been changed.
+A change of name deed (previously known as a Deed Poll) is a formal statement to prove that your name has been changed.

-Your student record can however be changed, and your documentation reissued, if your name change is due to a gender reassignment.
-If this applies to you, or you believe that you have other circumstances that warrant exceptional consideration, you can apply in writing with the relevant supporting documentation to the Director of Registry, University of York, Heslington, York YO10 5DD.
+6.2 Your student record can however be changed, and your documentation reissued, if your name change is due to a gender reassignment.
+If this applies to you, or you believe that you have other circumstances that warrant exceptional consideration, you will need to submit this request by email to firstname.lastname@example.org along with evidence of your change of name.